 "World War 3 will kill a lot of people," he said.
 "If we get into a nuclear conflict with Russia, it's going to be a hell of a lot worse than World War 2."

 Rebello and Wesser also advocated for the reinstatement of the Glass-Steagall Act—a banking law that was repealed in 1999 separating investment and commercial banking activities.

 Friday wasn't the first time Hopatcong got a visit from LaRouche protesters.
-Last year, Hackensack residents Margaret Greenspan and Art Murphy set up in the same spot, calling for Obama's ouster and likening him to Hitler.
+Last year, Hackensack residents Margaret Greenspan and Art Murphy set up in the same spot,

 The pair's daylong protest drew ire and support from bystanders.
 As people walked by, Wesser and Rebello called out to them from near their table filled with information and photos Obama, and even the face of British Nobel Prize-winning philosopher Betrand Russell hovering above an exploding atomic bomb.